jrmiller82/pathfinder-2-sqlite/README.md

 limitations on concurrent writes won't be an issue either.
 Finally, it's permissively licensed.

-## Why not JSON?

-Because I'd rather leverage sql's power, than writing internal code to a future Pathfinder 2 app.
-Also, because sqlite is pretty much language agnostic at this point; Pythonistas, Gophers, Rustaceans, and anything in between can access a sqlite database.

 ## Roadmap

+1. Get data in YAML format (spells are in JSON for the time being; but will get converted over to YAML in the future).
-1. Design schema;
+2. Design schema;
-2. Write script to generate sqlite database from sql code;
+3. Write script to generate sqlite database from YAML data (see `data/yaml/gendb.py` for work in progress);
-3. Write sql code; and
+4. Metric boatloads of proofreading
-4. Drinks for all when finished!
+5. Drinks for all when finished!

 # Conventions in the Code